5tirner/easy_shell/README.md

 - Command parsing and execution.
 - Support for exit and env built_ins commands.
 - Execute many command in the same time ` ; ` support.

+## There is an explanation of every function inside the file, if you want to make your simple command line inteface it's a good thing for you to explore it.